Slow Cooker Chicken Adobo Recipe

 Instructions

-5. Step 3: Cover and cook on low for 6-8 hours or on high for 3-4 hours, until the chicken is tender.
+3. Cover and cook on LOW for 6–7 hours or HIGH for 3–4 hours, until the chicken is tender and infused with flavor.

 Notes